 In order to apply, students must complete and submit the online application form.
 This form includes contact information and a personal description stating why they are interested in the program.
-In addition, students must have an online reference form submitted on their behalf by a teacher, mentor, community leader, coach, employer etc—someone who is familiar with their interests and strengths.
-The application and reference forms will be available soon.
+In addition, students must have an online reference form submitted on their behalf by a teacher, mentor, community leader, coach, employer etc.—someone who is familiar with their interests and strengths.
+The application form is available here.

-7) Are there costs that are not included in the PotashCorp Food Security Youth Trip Scholarship?
+8) Are there costs that are not included in the PotashCorp Food Security Youth Trip?

-Certain travel and incidental costs are not covered by this scholarship program.
-Each student who receives a scholarship is responsible for covering his/her own costs for certain incidentals including passport, visa, vaccinations, insurance and spending money.
+Certain travel and incidental costs are not covered by this opportunity.
+Each student who receives a place on the trip is responsible for covering his/her own costs for certain incidentals including passport, visa, vaccinations, insurance and spending money.
 Me to We will work with students to help them fundraise for these costs, should this become a barrier to travel.

-Students will be notified by phone or e-mail.
+Students will be notified of selection by April, 24th, 2015 by phone or e-mail.

 Yes, teachers may provide a reference for as many deserving students as they like.
 Teachers must complete one reference form per student.

-10) Our school funded the building of a school with Free The Children in India.
+11) Our school funded the building of a school with Free The Children in East Africa.
 Will the student get to visit this school on the trip?

 Unfortunately, we cannot guarantee that a student will be able to visit a particular school during their trip, as volunteers travel to communities that are most in need of help on a project.
 The schools and communities that students will be visiting have much in common with those they have supported through their fundraising efforts.

 *5 of the 25 youth trips are reserved for eligible children of PotashCorp employees resident in Canada, the U.S. or Trinidad.